Victor Lewis-Smith: Early life and personal life

 Lewis-Smith was born in 1957, the son of a neurosurgeon, and grew up in Chadwell Heath, Essex, although according to The Telegraph, he "never knowingly gave an interview discussing his parents, background or childhood."
 He was married to Virginia Stewart Duff.

 He worked for Radio Medway before going on to study music at the University of York, where he presented the "bizarre student TV show" Intimate Freshness under the name "Damien Filth".
-During his time as a student he was arrested, convicted and fined £20 for causing a public disturbance after climbing up scaffolding at York Minster in the middle of the night and reciting the adhan from a ledge, having previously played "I Do Like to Be Beside the Seaside" on the cathedral's organ.
+During his time as a student he was arrested, convicted and fined £20 for causing a public disturbance after climbing up scaffolding at York Minster in the middle of the night and reciting the adhan, the Muslim call to prayer, from a ledge, having previously played "I Do Like to Be Beside the Seaside" on the cathedral's organ.
 When asked in the magistrates' court hearing if he had anything to say, he replied: "All my leftwing friends told me they were beaten up by the police when they were in custody.
 But nothing of the sort happened to me.
 What am I to tell them when we next meet?".